Luna command-line tool documentation

 at the top of this page), contain one or more Luna commands.
 This

-can be more flexible and convenient than placing all commands after
+can be more flexible, convenient (and reproducible) than placing all commands after

 the -s